ddnexus/pagy/README.md

 Pagy is the ultimate pagination gem that outperforms the others in each and every benchmark and comparison.

-## Improvements in 2.0+
+## New in 3.0+

-- Lower ruby requirements (ruby 1.9+ || jruby 1.7+) make Pagy very convenient also on older systems
+- Internal refactoring of nav helpers for improved performance and more intuitive API
-- Added RFC-8288 compliant http response `headers` extra
+- Added [Maximizing Performance](https://ddnexus.github.io/pagy/how-to#maximizing-performance) docs as a practical guide to choose the best options for your requirements and environment
-- The i18n internal implementation now includes full dynamic support for multi-language apps, it's ~18x faster and uses ~10x less memory than the i18n gem
+- Pagy 3.0+ is even faster and lighter than 2.0+ on modern environments (see the charts below)

-- The `searchkick` and `elasticsearch_rails` extras have been refactored with more and better options
+**Notice**: Updating from 2.0+ to 3.0+ requires only a few renaming.
+Check the [CHANGELOG](https://github.com/ddnexus/pagy/blob/master/CHANGELOG.md) for details.

-- Pagy 2.0+ is even faster and lighter than 1.0+ (see charts below)
+**Suggestion**: If you are using any `pagy*_nav` helper, [consider to switch](https://ddnexus.github.io/pagy/how-to#consider-the-nav_js) to `pagy*_nav_js`, which gives you the same output with a substancial performance boost.

 ## Comparison with other gems